837477/aiopyfcm/README.md

 ---

-**Documnets**: <a href="https://github.com/837477/aiopyfcm" target="_blank">https://github.com/837477/aiopyfcm </a>
+**Github**: <a href="https://github.com/837477/aiopyfcm" target="_blank">https://github.com/837477/aiopyfcm </a><br>
+**PyPi**: <a href="https://pypi.org/project/aiopyfcm" target="_blank">https://pypi.org/project/aiopyfcm </a>

 ---

-You can now easily send asynchronous FCM messages.<br>
+You can now easily send asynchronous FCM messages!<br>
-`aiopyfcm` has the following features:
+`aiopyfcm` offers the following features:

-- Support for sending Python Asyncio FCM messages
+- Support for sending FCM messages with Python's Asyncio
-- Supports all types of messages handled by FCM
+- Compatibility with all types of messages supported by FCM
-- Very convenient message sending interface
+- A user-friendly message sending interface
-- Easily handle Firebase credentials (Json File / Json String / Dict)
+- Simple handling of Firebase credentials (Json File / Json String / Dict)
-- Supports automatic access token refresh.
+- Automatic access token refresh
-- Increase performance efficiency by maintaining asynchronous sessions depending on the situation.
+- Enhanced performance efficiency by maintaining asynchronous sessions based on your needs
-- All exception situations in FCM can be controlled.
+- Comprehensive control over all exception scenarios in FCM

 ## Requirements

-If you are planning to use FCM now, I think you have already studied FCM.<br>
+If you're planning to use FCM, you’ve probably already looked into it.<br>
-As you know, `google_application_credentials` is required to use FCM.<br>
+As you may know, `google_application_credentials` is required to use FCM.<br>
-**The existing Cloud Messaging API server key will be deprecated on June 20, 2024, so it is recommended to obtain a `google_application_credentials` key in the future.**
+**Please note that the existing Cloud Messaging API server key will be deprecated on June 20, 2024.
+It's advisable to obtain a `google_application_credentials` key moving forward.**

-To authenticate a service account and authorize it to access Firebase services, you must generate a private key file in JSON format.
+To authenticate a service account and allow it access to Firebase services, you'll need to generate a private key file in JSON format.

 To generate a private key file for your service account: <br>
-1. In the Firebase console, open Settings > <a href="https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk?_gl=1*pput8o*_up*MQ..*_ga*MTQ0NTkyMjIzOC4xNzExMTMyOTM2*_ga_CW55HF8NVT*MTcxMTEzMjkzNi4xLjAuMTcxMTEzMjkzNi4wLjAuMA.." target="_blank">Service Accounts. </a>
+1. In the Firebase console, open Settings: <a href="https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk?_gl=1*pput8o*_up*MQ..*_ga*MTQ0NTkyMjIzOC4xNzExMTMyOTM2*_ga_CW55HF8NVT*MTcxMTEzMjkzNi4xLjAuMTcxMTEzMjkzNi4wLjAuMA.." target="_blank">Service Accounts. </a>
 2. Click Generate New Private Key, then confirm by clicking Generate Key.
 3. Securely store the JSON file containing the key.